sirixdb/sirixdb.github.io/transactional-cursor-api.md

 ## Diffing

-### Import differences between an initially stored revision and the second version of an XML document
+### Import Differences

-To update a resource with algorithmically found differences between two tree-structures, use something like the following:
+To update a resource with algorithmically found differences between an initially stored revision in a SirixDB resource and another revision stored as an XML document, we're able to use:

 ```java
 // Old Sirix resource to update.